Theta-Limited/OpenAthenaAndroid/README.md

 ## Obtain a GeoTIFF Digital Elevation Model:

-To use this app, you need a GeoTIFF Digital Elevation Model (DEM) file.
-GeoTIFF files store terrain elevation data for an area on Earth.
-OpenAthena performs a ray-cast from a drone camera's position and orientation towards the terrain, which can be used to precisely locate any point within a given picture.
+To use this app, you need a GeoTIFF or DTED (resolution 2 or higher) Digital Elevation Model (DEM) file.
+DEM files store terrain elevation data for an area on Earth.
+OpenAthena performs a ray-cast from a drone camera's position and orientation towards the terrain, which can be used to precisely locate any point within a given drone image.

 To obtain a GeoTIFF file for a certain area, use [this link](https://github.com/mkrupczak3/OpenAthena/blob/main/EIO_fetch_geotiff_example.md).